cockroachdb/docs/cockroachcloud/provision-a-cluster-with-terraform.md

     This reads the `main.tf` configuration file and uses the `terraform.tfvars` file for settings specific to your cluster.
 The `-upgrade` flag ensures you are using the latest version of the provider.

 1. Create the Terraform plan.
-This shows the actions the provider will take, but won't perform them.
+This shows the actions the provider will take, but won't perform them:

     {% include_cached copy-clipboard.html %}
     ~~~ shell
     terraform plan
     ~~~

-1. Create the cluster.
+1. Create the cluster:

     {% include_cached copy-clipboard.html %}
     ~~~ shell